kms1212/foliOS/docs/development/coding-style.md

 hardware behavior, or non-obvious cleanup.
 Avoid comments that restate the next line of code.

+Public or cross-component declarations in headers should use Doxygen comments as the canonical reference text.
+Keep generated reference documentation thin: the contract should live next to the declaration it describes.

+Header comments should cover the details a caller cannot infer from the type
+alone:

+- ownership, reference type, and release responsibility;
+- nullability that is not already obvious from annotations;
+- locking, preemption, interrupt, or panic-path constraints;
+- status codes and expected failure modes;
+- resource lifetime and cleanup responsibilities;
+- struct field invariants when fields are visible outside the owning file.

+Do not document every trivial scalar field.
+For internal structs, document the groups of fields that carry an invariant, such as intrusive list links, refcount state, stack ownership, mapping policy, or hardware-visible layout.

 Good comments in this codebase usually explain why a path exists:

 - panic/interrupt/symbol lookup constraints;